Chile

 Is Chile safe to live in?

-Chile is relatively safe, scoring 81/100 on our safety index.
-This score combines the Global Peace Index, political stability data from the World Bank, and homicide rate statistics.
+Chile is moderately safe, scoring 63/100 on our safety index (normalized within our 95-country field; inputs: Global Peace Index, World Bank political stability, and homicide statistics).
 The homicide rate is 6.3 per 100,000 people.

 How is healthcare in Chile?

-Chile has strong healthcare system, scoring 83/100.
+Chile has strong healthcare system, scoring 78/100 on our healthcare index (normalized within our 95-country field).
 The WHO Universal Health Coverage index is 84.
 There are 3.5 physicians per 1,000 people.
 Healthcare quality can vary significantly between cities and rural areas.

 Do I need a visa to move to Chile?